-Award up to two marks for barriers and up to two marks for discussion of how they would limit female participation.

-- (1) [AO 1] Lack of female role models - (2) [AO 1] Lack of female representation in media such as TV or social media - (3) [AO 3] Poor provision for female BMXing such as a lack of coaches and competitions - (4) [AO 3] Fewer young women are inspired to take up the sport/Harder to break through the glass ceiling without role models - (5) [AO 1] Fewer clubs for women/Male-dominated clubs/Male-dominated parks - (6) [AO 3] Perception that BMX cycling is not an appropriate activity for females/Masculine residue of tradition in BMX cycling
+(1) [AO 1] Lack of female representation in media such as TV or social media

+(2) [AO 1] Lack of female role models

+(3) [AO 3] Fewer young women are inspired to take up the sport/Harder to break through the glass ceiling without role models

+(4) [AO 1] Fewer clubs for women/Male-dominated clubs/Male-dominated parks

+(5) [AO 3] Perception that BMX cycling is not an appropriate activity for females/Masculine residue of tradition in BMX cycling

+(6) [AO 3] Poor provision for female BMXing such as a lack of coaches and competitions

-11. Identify a strategy that could increase female participation in BMX riding.
+10. Identify a strategy that could increase female participation in BMX riding.